 Attendance2 (iTunes App Store link) is a complete rewrite of the original Attendance app.
 It is designed to be more general and more customizable.
 Each course/group is a separate data file so it can be shared with teaching assistants and/or school administrators who also have the Attendance2 app (i.e., a school administrator could collect data files from each of his/her teachers on his/her iOS device).
 Attendance2 is a universal iOS (iPhone/Touch and iPad) app.
-Version 4.0 and higher of Attendance2 require iOS 7.1 or higher.
+Version 4.0 of Attendance2 require iOS 7.1 or higher.
 Version 3.9 and earlier of Attendance2 will run on versions iOS 5, 6, and 7.
+Version 5.0 and higher of Attendance2 will require iOS 8 or newer to support the new Dropbox API.

 Since I make about $2 a copy after Apple's 30% cut and taxes, a handful of people have asked how they can pay me for answering support emails.
 Here is a Pay Pal donate option that you can use if I have answered a support email for you and you would like to thank me.